sitepoint-editors/author-documentation/docs/Tools-Code.md

-# Displaying Code - Guidelines
+# Guidelines for Displaying Code
 ---
 Code is one of the most important elements of an article.
 Therefore it is imperative that you pay attention to the following: